superfaceai/docs/docs/guides/test-capability.md

 ## Running tests

-When your tests are ready, you can run them with Jest CLI tool:
+When your tests are ready run them with Jest CLI:

 ```shel
 npx jest
 ```

 You can use `--updateSnapshot` flag when modifying tests or when the expected results change.
-See also [jest documentation](https://jestjs.io/docs/cli) for further CLI options.
+See [Jest documentation](https://jestjs.io/docs/cli) for further CLI options.

 ## Examples